iliaglazkov/drf_openapi/README.rst

 4. Constraints
 ----------------

-Currently DRF OpenAPI only supports DRF project that has `versioning <http://www.django-rest-framework.org/api-guide/versioning/#urlpathversioning>`_ enabled.
+DRF OpenAPI supports DRF projects both with and without `versioning <http://www.django-rest-framework.org/api-guide/versioning/#urlpathversioning>`_ enabled.
-I have only tested `URLPathVersioning <http://www.django-rest-framework.org/api-guide/versioning/#urlpathversioning>`_ but I intend to suppor the full range of versioning scheme supported by DRF.
+That said, I have only tested `URLPathVersioning <http://www.django-rest-framework.org/api-guide/versioning/#urlpathversioning>`_ but I intend to support the full range of versioning scheme supported by DRF.

 5. Examples